lowlevl/wsm/README.md

 # securhOst
-Simple script to create apache virtual servers, with php-fpm pool(and chroot jail), and possibility to auto create SSL Certificate with Let's Encrypt.
+Simple script to create apache virtual servers, with php-fpm pool(and chroot jail), and possibility to auto create SSL Certificate with Let's Encrypt and set up HSTS.

 # Dependencies
 ```